 This course is to be taken concurrently with the externship for Medical Assistants.
 The seminar provides current information regarding workplace issues, technologies, and advancements in healthcare pertinent to the externship experience.
-Students engage in discussions based on their experiential learning opportunities within the Externship.
-Prerequisites: successful completion of all other Medical Assistant courses with a GPA of 2.0 or higher.
-Required admission into the Medical Assistant program.
+Students engage in discussions based on their experiential learning opportunities within the externship.
+Prerequisite: successful completion of all other Medical Assistant courses with a GPA of 2.0 or higher.